RAC Audit Process

 In the event that the RAC audit is incorrect, there is an administrative hearing that gives you a chance to prove that no errors were made in the initial application of the funds.
 This hearing enables you to demonstrate that you were in fact entitled to the amount billed and received.
 A qualified attorney will have the knowledge and expertise to navigate the hearing, while ensuring adherence to all requirements.

 It’s more common than not for audits to result in a provider being assessed a significant amount of money in overpayments.
 This is why the appeals process is likely to be necessary.
-Having counsel engaged from the beginning is the way to protect your practice.
-An attorney will have the knowledge and expertise needed to secure the possible outcome.
+Having counsel engaged from the beginning is the best way to protect your practice.
+An attorney will have the knowledge and expertise needed to secure the best possible outcome.